THERE ARE GENERALLY THREE TYPES OF APPLICANTS FOR REGISTRATION

 Applicants for registration as a Licensed Optician in Saskatchewan who are graduates from an educational program that is approved by the Saskatchewan College of Opticians.
 The SCO approves programs accredited by NACOR.
 An application for registration must have completed an approved education program or one deemed equivalent by the SCO and must successfully challenge that National Optical Sciences Examinations.

 Non-Accredited Education Applicant

-Canadian and international applicants who have not graduated from an accredited and recognized program or are not registered in good standing with another Canadian optician regulator may be accepted for admission where they have a combination of knowledge, skills, experience and abilities which are, in the opinion of the Registration Committee, substantially equivalent to the requirements set out in the bylaws for new applicants.
-Such applicants, are required to undergo a Prior Learning Assessment and Recognition (PLAR) and may become eligible for licensing and registration with or without further examinations, education, training, experience and other upgrading and/or assessments as determined by the Registration Committee.
+International applicants who have not graduated from an accredited and recognized program or are not registered in good standing with another Canadian optician regulator may be accepted for admission where they have a combination of knowledge, skills, experience, and abilities which are, in the opinion of the Registration Committee, substantially equivalent to the requirements set out in the bylaws for new applicants.
+Such applicants, are required to undergo a Prior Learning Assessment and Recognition (PLAR) and may become eligible for licensing and registration with or without further examinations, education, training, experience, and other upgrading and/or assessments as determined by the Registration Committee.